 Buying your first pool cue and feeling a little lost?
-Quit worrying, we have the best ideas on how to choose a pool cue.
+Quit worrying, we have the perfect idea of how to choose a pool cue.
 Read before you regret it.
-Visit us.

-Choosing a new pool cue may seem hard at first, however, there are many ways to make sure that you’ve got the best ideal pool cue that suits you the best.
+Choosing a new pool cue may seem hard at first, however, there are many ways to make sure that you’ve got the perfect ideal pool cue that suits you the best.

-The first step is to know whether you are choosing between a one-piece, two-piece or a three-piece pool cue, however in pool terms, a three-piece cue would still only be two-pieces, the broken joint would be located at the butt end section and in the middle where the joint would normally be located as well.
+The first step is to know whether you are choosing between a one-piece, two-piece, or three-piece pool cue, however in pool terms, a three-piece cue would still only be two-pieces, the broken joint would be located at the butt end section, and in the middle where the joint would normally be located as well.

-To find out which pool cue would best be suited for you would be all narrowed down the to which occasional usage you’re going to mostly be using it for, whether its for home/indoor usage or professional/travel usage.
-That’s the first thing you are going to want to take into consideration, what’s the main purpose of the usage of the pool cue stick that you are about to buy.
+To find out which pool cue would perfectly be suited for you would be all narrowed down to which occasional usage you’re going to mostly be using it for, whether it’s for home/indoor usage or professional/travel usage.
+That’s the first thing you are going to want to take into consideration, what’s the main purpose of the usage of the pool cue stick that you are about to buy?

 A one-Piece pool cue is a solid straight cue stick that does not come apart, some persons will prefer this type because it’s one solid cue without joints to bend, however, this type of pool cue is not recommended for travel purposes, it is also noted to be cheaper and would be more be convenient for home pool games, a potential downside factor to the one-piece pool cue is that it is more prone to warp over time.

-A two-piece pool cue is a more travel-friendly and would be easier to take around due to the fact that it can be broken down into two pieces, some joint is located in the middle of the cue and some located at the butt end of the cue and can be pulled apart whenever you choose to, these pool cues would normally come with its case to make traveling easier, however, it would most times cost more than a one-piece cue.
+A two-piece pool cue is more travel-friendly and would be easier to take around due to the fact that it can be broken down into two pieces, some joint is located in the middle of the cue and some are located at the butt end of the cue, and can be pulled apart whenever you choose to, these pool cues would normally come with its case to make travelling easier, however, it would most times cost more than a one-piece cue.

-The three-piece is pool cues are mostly used by professional pool player of the game.
+The three-piece pool cues are mostly used by professional pool players of the game.
 The three-piece can be pulled apart in three different pieces, you will find the main joint in the middle of your cue stuck and the other at the butt end for extension.

-It is going to honestly be a hassle in terms of finding space and all that, so you would just get one that can be broken down in two parts like for example the two-piece cues on the market.
-Its way easier to carrier around and can be both used at home and on the road if you are a road person.
+It is going to honestly be a hassle in terms of finding space and all that, so you would just get one that can be broken down into two parts like for example the two-piece cues on the market.
+It’s way easier to carrier around and can be both used at home and on the road if you are a road person.

-I personally have some one-pieces for my home games because to honest the one-pieces are better to practice with and they are a lot stronger and not easily bent.
-It basically keeps your game on tip-top shape so I have them all the one-piece two-piece and the three-piece.
-I wouldn’t recommend using one pool cue stick for all your games, meaning practices and competitive its not good, and your cue will be worn out in no time or damaged.
+I personally have some one-pieces for my home games because, to be honest, the one-pieces are better to practice with and they are a lot stronger and not easily bent.
+It basically keeps your game in tip-top shape so I have them all the one-piece two-piece and three-piece.
+I wouldn’t recommend using one pool cue stick for all your games, meaning practices and competition it’s not good, and your cue will be worn out in no time or damaged.

-The weight of the pool cue is another factor of choosing the right cue, the standard ounce for a pool cue would be 18-21 ounce, the weight of the cue will definitely affect your shot so its best you choose a weight that’s manageable for you, some players will switch between using a heavier cue to break and a lighter cue for skilled shots.
+The weight of the pool cue is another factor in choosing the right cue, the standard ounce for a pool cue would be 18-21 ounces, the weight of the cue will definitely affect your shot so it’s suitable that you choose a weight that’s manageable for you, some players will switch between using a heavier cue to break and a lighter cue for skilled shots.

-If you are a junior you can also get a pool cue that weighs less than the 18 ounces, you can try out the 16 ounces for a more suitable fit.
-The pool cue ounces do not just start at 18 and finish at 21 ounces, they go below, and above that, its just the fact that the companies build those weights as standard weights that mean you can easily get those weights in any brand pool cues.
+If you are a junior you can also get a pool cue that weighs less than 18 ounces, you can try out the 16 ounces for a more suitable fit.
+The pool cue ounces do not just start at 18 and finish at 21 ounces, they go below, and above that, it’s just the fact that the companies build those weights as standard weights that means you can easily get those weights in any brand pool cues.

 Finding a length that you will be comfortable playing with will be no problem, the problem will be when you are in some tight spots at times and the cue is either too long or short to make the shot.
-This is the main reason why as a profession pool player we need to have multiple cues in our case masters.
+This is the main reason why as professional pool players we need to have multiple cues in our case masters.
 In this spot now the three-piece pool cue sticks are just about perfect.

-The main factor when choosing a pool cue is to make sure the pool cue that you are choosing is perfectly straight that is the number one thing to make sure of.
+The main factor on how to choose a pool cue is to make sure the pool cue that you are choosing is perfectly straight that is the number one thing to make sure of.

 Choosing between wraps?

-Always make sure to choose a comfortable wrap that suits you, the wrap is the butt thick part on the pool cue that you hold with your striking hand, it is the part of the pool cue that you will have the most skin contact with, its always good to choose one that is suitably gripped in your hand and is comfortable as well.
+Another tip on how to choose a pool cue is to make sure to choose a comfortable wrap that suits you, the wrap is the butt thick part of the pool cue that you hold with your striking hand, it is the part of the pool cue that you will have the most skin contact with, its always good to choose one that is suitably gripped in your hand and is comfortable as well.

 The leather will give a tighter and more hands-on grip with the cue stick but it also causes moister to the hand, making your hand becoming sweaty.
-None the less a good leather wrapping will give the best grip control on a pool cue stick especially if its quality leather material.
+Nonetheless, good leather wrapping will give the perfect grip control on a pool cue stick especially if it’s quality leather material.

 Making sure the cue is straight?

-A next important factor is that you should be checking on your pool cue stick on arrival is to test the pool cue to make sure that it does not have any bent or damage to it, you can easily test that by holding the butt/wrap of the cue at eye level and stare straight down to the tip, then slowly spinning the cue to see around the whole surface, make sure to be aware of any fault or abnormalities the pool cue may have, you should only buy a cue that is perfectly straight.
+Another tip on how to choose a pool cue is that you should check your pool cue stick on arrival to test the pool cue to make sure that it does not have any bent or damage to it, you can easily test that by holding the butt/wrap of the cue at eye level and stare straight down to the tip, then slowly spinning the cue to see around the whole surface, make sure to be aware of any fault or abnormalities the pool cue may have, you should only buy a cue that is perfectly straight.

-Most pool cues are made from the manufacturer and will most often be straight but its always good to check your cue, there is a slight chance of receiving the cue stick damaged from the manufacturer.
-Playing with a cue that’s not 100% straight will defiantly throw off your every shot you make by 68%, so it’s very important to make sure that the cue your using is straight.
+Most pool cues are made by the manufacturer and will most often be straight but it’s always good to check your cue, there is a slight chance of receiving the cue stick damaged from the manufacturer.
+Playing with a cue that’s not 100% straight will defiantly throw off every shot you make by 68%, so it’s very important to make sure that the cue you using is straight.

 Choosing the right tip?

-Choosing the right type of tip for your pool cue stick is also beneficial and very important, the tips come in three different types, soft medium and hard, each type of tip will offer a different play on the cue ball.
-The soft tip is great if your a player that uses more English or spins to the cue ball in which, the hard tip may last longer but won’t be accurate with putting that much spin to the cue ball, hard tips are also great or breaking the game.
+Another tip on how to choose a pool cue is to choose the right type of tip for your pool cue stick which is also beneficial and very important, the tips come in three different types, soft medium, and hard, each type of tip will offer a different play on the cue ball.
+The soft tip is great if you are a player that uses more English or spins to the cue ball in which, the hard tip may last longer but won’t be accurate with putting that much spin to the cue ball, hard tips are also great or breaking the game.

-The medium tip is mostly an average tip to be on a pool cue stick so, it depends on the type of game your planning to play, it can be also narrowed down to either the soft or hard tip, if you’re a beginner it would be recommended to use the medium tip, which would be standard to use, and will both have the power and the control you will be needing.
+The medium tip is mostly an average tip to be on a pool cue stick, so it depends on the type of game you planning to play, it can be also narrowed down to either the soft or hard tip, if you’re a beginner it would be recommended to use the medium tip, which would be standard to use, and will both have the power and the control you will be needing.

-For a beginner I would recommend a low budget cue to be fitting for you, the persons that mostly scale up to a higher value cues are the persons that play professionally on a bigger platform and would need to have a more detailed and skilled cue to get the job done.
+For a beginner I would recommend a low-budget cue to be fitting for you, the persons that mostly scale up to higher value cues are the persons that play professionally on a bigger platform and would need to have a more detailed and skilled cue to get the job done.

 - Check to make sure your cue is straight